Lead Times Variability and Supply Chain Resilience

 In this example, we showed that target lead times are not guaranteed.

-These scenarios with late deliveries are bringing instability to the supply chain and draining a lot of energy from the operational teams.
+These scenarios with late deliveries bring instability to the supply chain and drain a lot of energy from the operational teams.

-This kind of analysis can be automated if your company is developing advanced end-to-end supply chain analytics capabilities.
+This kind of analysis can be automated if your company develops advanced end-to-end supply chain analytics capabilities.

 You can find an example of a design approach in this article,